 Samuel Hart, Sr.

-Sam Hart, consultant, is the Executive Director of the Middle Georgia Center for Academic Excellence, Inc. The Center operates two Educational Talent Search Programs and an Upward Bound Program.
+Sam Hart, Senior Consultant, is the Executive Director of the Middle Georgia Center for Academic Excellence, Inc. The Center operates two Educational Talent Search Programs and an Upward Bound Program.
 These programs identify and assist individuals who have the potential to succeed in college or technical school, but who may be disadvantaged by being potential first-generation college students, being low-income, or living in a community with educational needs.
 The Center has a Board of Directors of professionals and business leaders who are profoundly interested in creating a better community through volunteering.

 Mr. Hart is also the President of S & V Education Systems Tutorial Center that provides services to inspire confidence in students, in 2nd through 12th grade.
 The Center helps students succeed in math, writing, reading, Georgia assessments (CRCT, GHSGT, and EOCT), and SAT/ACT test preparation.